-Recently, deep equilibrium model (DEQ)\citep{Bai2019DeepEM} was introduced as a new approach to modelling sequential data.
-In many many existing deep sequence models, the hidden layers converge toward some fixed points.
-DEQ directly finds these equilibrium points via root-finding of implicit equations.
-Such a model is equivalent to an infinite-depth weight-tied model with input-injection.
-DEQ has emerged as an important model in various aplications such as computer vision \citep{Bai2020MultiscaleDE,Xie2022OptimizationIE}, natural language processing \citep{Bai2019DeepEM}, and inverse problems \citep{Gilton2021DeepEA}.
-This model has been shown to achieve performance competitive with the state-of-the-art deep networks while using significantly less memory.
-Despite of the empirical success of DEQ, theoretical understanding of this model is still limited.
-The effectiveness of over-parameterization in optimizing feedforward neural networks has been validated in many research literature \citep{Arora2019OnEC, Du2018GradientDF, Li2018LearningON}.
-A recent work \citep{Nguyen2021OnTP} showed that the convergence of gradient descent (GD) to a global optimum can be guaranteed when the width of the last hidden layer exceeds the number of training samples.
-The main idea is to investigate the property at initialization and bound the traveling distance of GD from the initialization.
+Recently, Deep Equilibrium Models (DEQs) \citep{Bai2019DeepEM} were introduced as a novel approach for modeling sequential data.
+In traditional deep sequence models, hidden layers often converge to fixed points, while DEQs directly find these equilibrium points through root-finding of implicit equations.
+Essentially, DEQs function as infinite-depth, weight-tied models with input injection.
+This framework has gained attention in a variety of applications, including computer vision \citep{Bai2020MultiscaleDE, Xie2022OptimizationIE}, natural language processing \citep{Bai2019DeepEM}, and inverse problems \citep{Gilton2021DeepEA}, where DEQs have demonstrated competitive performance compared to state-of-the-art deep networks, often with significantly lower memory requirements.
+Despite the empirical success of DEQs, their theoretical understanding remains limited.
+The effectiveness of over-parameterization in optimizing feedforward neural networks has been demonstrated in several studies \citep{Arora2019OnEC, Du2018GradientDF, Li2018LearningON}.
+A recent work \citep{Nguyen2021OnTP} showed that gradient descent (GD) can converge to a global optimum when the width of the last hidden layer exceeds the number of training samples.
+This approach investigates properties at initialization and bounds the distance that GD travels from this initial point.